Crossover to the stochastic Burgers equation for the WASEP with a slow bond: Proof of the Boltzmann-Gibbs Principle

 \subsection{Estimate of \eqref{eq:term3}: Multi-scale analysis}

 The idea behind the estimate of \eqref{eq:term3} is as follows: instead of replacing $\vec\eta^{\ell_0}(x)$ by $\vec\eta^L(x)$ in one step, we do it gradually, by doubling the size of the box of size $\ell_0$ at each step.
-For that purpose, let $\ell_{k+1}=2\ell_k$ and assume first that $L=2^M\ell_0$ for some $M\in\bb N$. {Then, rewrite \eqref{eq:term3} as } We start with the estimate of the terms that appear in sums \eqref{eq:dec1} and \eqref{eq:dec2}.
+For that purpose, let $\ell_{k+1}=2\ell_k$ and assume first that $L=2^M\ell_0$ for some $M\in\bb N$.
+Then, rewrite \eqref{eq:term3} as